tstatler/doctools/guides/node/releasenotes/README.md

 ## Node.ACS CLI 1.0.18 -- 26 September 2014

-  * Fixed an issue where the `acs login` command would hang on Windows systems.
+  * Fixed an issue where CLI commands would cause Studio to hang on Windows systems.

 ## Node.ACS Release 1.1.5 -- 18 September 2014